top of page

 Next thing that’s important to know is that every area of our body has stabiliser muscles and mover muscles (check out our core blog, if you haven’t already, to learn more!).
 Our stabiliser muscles are often our deepest muscles positioned right over or next to the spine, crossing ~ 1-2 joints at time, whilst our moving muscles are much larger, sit on top of our stabilisers and are a great deal bigger in size.

-To perform a backbend correctly, we need both groups of muscles to work.
+To perform a backbend, we need both our stabilisers and movers to work.
 Specifically, we need our deep stabiliser muscles to control and assist the accessory movements of the joints to allow our bigger muscles to perform the bulk and power of the movement.

 In the cervical spine our stabiliser muscles are our: